SamWindell/Signet/docs/usage.md

 This is the same as --sample-sets, but just takes a single filename for all of the files (rather than allowing multiple sets to be identified using a regex pattern

+## clear-backup
+### Description:
+Deletes all temporary files created by Signet.
+These files are needed for the undo system and are saved to your OS's temporary folder.
+These files are cleared and new ones created every time you run Signet.
+This option is only really useful if you have just processed lots of files and you won't be using Signet for a long time afterwards.
+You cannot use undo directly after clearing the backup.

+### Usage:
+  `clear-backup`

 ## convert
 ### Description: